 Optical coherence tomography (OCT), is a novel, non-invasive, non-contact diagnostic modality that produces high resolution images of the retinal architecture.

 In patients with choroidal neovascularization (CNV) OCT images can show the choroidal neovascular membrane adjacent to the retinal pigment epithelial (RPE) layer.
 The membrane usually appears as a highly reflective, multilayered area disrupting the RPE/choriocapillaris layer and the photoreceptor outer segments.
 The focal increase in retinal thickness, subretinal fluid, serous retinal detachment, and RPE detachment can be visualized with OCT.

 Fluorescein Angiography is a diagnostic test that provides visualization of the retinal blood circulation.
 This test provides the ophthalmologist with information that can be obtained with no other testing modality.

 Sodium fluorescein dye is injected into a vein in the arm or hand of the patient.
 As the dye travels through the circulatory system of the body, a retina camera with special filters in place is used to photograph the transit of the dye through the retinal circulation.

-Shoreline Vision is fortunate to have three retina specialists seeing patients.
-Dr. Thomas Aaberg, Dr. Nathan Pezda, and Dr. Scott Westhouse are all retina specialists who see patients on our Muskegon office.
+Shoreline Vision is delighted to partner with Retina Specialists of Michigan in the care of our patients.
+Dr. Thomas Aaberg, Dr. Nathan Pezda, and Dr. Scott Westhouse provide retina services to patients in our Muskegon office.